alfonsodelarosa4/mastermind/README.md

 When implementing the game session ids, I considered 2 formats, such as a long/UUID value or a small string value of randomized characters.
 I chose to implement the game session ids as small string values since the game sessions are transient and might be difficult for the user to remember.

 **REDIS REPOSITORY:**
 Redis is usually used to cache information retrieved from a separate database, such as SQL and NoSQL.
 However, I needed to store the game session data only to Redis since game session are transient and will be necessary for an hour.
 To provide context: Repositories provide simple functions to interact with the database.
-Even though there weren't premade repositories, I implemented my own repository to interact with Redis by creating simple functions to access Redis.
+Even though there weren't official repositories, I implemented my own repository to interact with Redis by creating simple functions to access Redis.

 **REACT WEBSOCKET:**
-The frontend did not have premade React components to utilize immediately for Stomp websocket for Java Spring.
+The frontend did not have official React components to utilize immediately for Stomp websocket for Java Spring.
 Therefore, I created a provider and context to subscribe to the game session topic and send messages to the server at different websocket mappings, so that the child components can be notified of new websocket messages to display them and to send websocket messages at different endpoints.

 ### 7. Backend Design
 The Java Spring application can be separated to the following components: configurations, controllers, model, repository, and services.